- Causes of Climate Change

 This is the moment of truth.
 There is no lie in saying that it is the man responsible for all the EaEarth’sufferings today.
 The massive damages we are posing to the environment through the acts such as deforestation and the burning of fossil fuels are shocking!

 Since 1990, the world has lost around 178 million hectares of forest (690,000 square miles), a land comparable to Libya in magnitude.
 Knowing the incomparable role trees contribute in balancing the natural system by controlling the levels of Carbon dioxide in the atmosphere, I can seriously think of the destruction caused.

 Note that the whole thing is in the cycle.
 As trees were removed, the concentration of CO2 in the air got elevated and hit the record levels of 417 parts per million in May 2020.

 The answer is in the community effort.
 Catering to climate change is undoubtedly not the job of a single individual, be it your president, premier, or mayor.
 Like everyone is playing their role in causing the damage, they must participate in curbing this damage.

-Considering the perplexity of the challenge at hand, it is normal to get confused about where to start?
+With the perplexity of the challenge at hand, it is customary to get confused about where to start?
 Here are a few steps experts believe could report notable results if acted upon.